Ranpak Holdings Corp. (PACK) Shares Up Despite Recent Market Volatility

 Berenberg gave a rating of “Buy” to PACK, setting the target price at $24 in the report published on April 26th of the previous year.

-During the last 5 trading sessions, PACK fell by -22.86%, which changed the moving average for the period of 200-days by -54.85% in comparison to the 20-day moving average, which settled at $4.00.
-In addition, Ranpak Holdings Corp. saw -46.79% in overturn over a single year, with a tendency to cut further losses.
+During the last 5 trading sessions, PACK rose by +14.63%, which changed the moving average for the period of 200-days by -50.87% in comparison to the 20-day moving average, which settled at $3.81.
+In addition, Ranpak Holdings Corp. saw -41.59% in overturn over a single year, with a tendency to cut further losses.

 Insider Trading

-Reports are indicating that there were more than several insider trading activities at PACK starting from Tranen Alicia M., who purchase 15,100 shares at the price of $5.46 back on Nov 17.
-After this action, Tranen Alicia M. now owns 158,788 shares of Ranpak Holdings Corp., valued at $82,446 using the latest closing price.
+Reports are indicating that there were more than several insider trading activities at PACK starting from ASALI OMAR, who purchase 18,940 shares at the price of $3.30 back on May 10.
+After this action, ASALI OMAR now owns 2,238,560 shares of Ranpak Holdings Corp., valued at $62,502 using the latest closing price.

-Tranen Alicia M., the Director of Ranpak Holdings Corp., purchase 10,000 shares at $5.63 during a trade that took place back on Nov 17, which means that Tranen Alicia M. is holding 40,000 shares at $56,350 based on the most recent closing price.
+ASALI OMAR, the CEO and Executive Chairman of Ranpak Holdings Corp., purchase 61,060 shares at $2.92 during a trade that took place back on May 09, which means that ASALI OMAR is holding 2,219,620 shares at $178,295 based on the most recent closing price.

 Stock Fundamentals for PACK